Deeming rules apply to your financial investments and help us work out your rate of payment.

 Deeming exemptions are granted to financial investments under special circumstances.
 Examples include:

-- where a financial investment has failed
+- when a financial investment has failed

 - some superannuation investments where funds are fully preserved or inaccessible

-- an account which only contains funds paid to participants for a 'funded package of support' through DisabilityCare Australia, the national disability insurance scheme.
+- an account that only contains funds paid to participants for a funded package of support through the National Disability Insurance Scheme

 Who can exempt an investment from deeming